-Tuesday, May 23The Chinese Government will encourage Chinese companies to invest in Georgia.
+Friday, May 19The Chinese Government will encourage Chinese companies to invest in Georgia.

-This agreement was reached as Georgian Vice Prime Minister, Finance Minister Dimitry Kumsishvili met with Chinese Vice Premier Wang Yang in the city of Hefei in China.
+This agreement was reached after Georgian Vice Prime Minister and Finance Minister Dimitry Kumsishvili met with Chinese Vice Premier Wang Yang in the city of Hefei in China.

 Kumsishvili said that large Chinese investments in Georgia are important as they create new jobs in the country and also make it possible to make full use of opportunities provided under the recently signed Georgia-China Free Trade Agreement.

-He named the Chinese company, the Hualing Group, as a successful example of such a collaboration between Georgia and China.
-The Hualing Group was named the largest investor in Georgia in 2015, with almost $600 million in USD investment capital.
+He named the Chinese Hualing Group as a successful example of a successful collaboration between Georgia and China.
+The Hualing Group was named the largest investor in Georgia in 2015 with almost $600 million USD investment capital.

 The pair also discussed the memorandum Kumsishvili signed in Beijing three days ago with Shanghai’s largest corporation, CEFC.
-Under the memorandum, a Chinese bank with $1 billion capital will open in Georgia to support Chinese companies do business in Georgia.
+Under the memorandum, a Chinese bank with $1 billion capital will open in Georgia to support Chinese companies in doing business in Georgia.

 The CEFC will be the second Chinese company after the Hualing Group to open a Free Industrial Zone in Georgia in the port town of Poti.

 Kumsishvili and Yang discussed trade issues as well and agreed that the two states will work to increase trade turnover between Georgia and China to $1 billion.